ahmedaalam/Tic-Tac-Toe-Game/README.md

-# Tic-Tac-Toe-Game
+# 🕹️ Tic-Tac-Toe-Game
 <h1>💫 About Project</h1>
 <p>A simple and interactive Tic Tac Toe game built with HTML, CSS, and JavaScript.

 Features:

-3×3 grid for two players (X and O)
+3×3 grid for two players

 Turn-based gameplay